3.1 Planning in the CHES Program Cycle

 ObjectiveWhat measurable change is expected?Audience, behavior, amount, time

-TheoryWhy should the strategy influence change?Determinants and constructs
+TheoryWhy should the strategy cause change?Determinants and constructs

-StrategyWhat approach will address the determinant?Education, policy, environment, support
+StrategyWhat approach addresses the determinant?Education, policy, environment, support

 Work planWho does what by when?Tasks, roles, resources, timeline